Examples of the three types of visual email editors

 Simplified email editor with template options

-This editor usually comes with an email service provider.
-Its template options are simplified to common layouts and basic design options.
-Any design customization requires working around their format, which is usually pretty limited.
+This editor usually comes with an email provider.
+It includes template options to base your design on.
+Any design customization requires working around their templates, which are usually pretty limited.

 Complex email editor you build from scratch with

-This editor generally has a bunch of options that most likely need a professional designer to figure out as it involves a lot of tooling (defining hex code values for colors, setting font properties, spacing and margins, etc) which overwhelm the interface.
-Many editors have layout options to work off of, or a pre-designed template gallery.
+This editor generally has a bunch of options that most likely need a professional designer to figure out as it involves a lot of tooling (defining hex code values for colors, setting font properties, spacing and margins, etc).

 Email editor that uses your own custom template

-This editor has code that you add to your HTML to enable editable content.
-You then import your HTML into the editor to get the interface to build and edit content with.
+This editor has code that works around your HTML to enable editable content similar to the way a content management system for a website works.
 This allows for the most customization in your design.

-While simplified and complex editors make up the majority of visual editors, the custom template editor is a newer breed that's starting to expand, perhaps as a response to the need for more customization.
+While simplified and complex editors make up the majority of visual editors, the custom template editor is a newer breed that's starting to expand as a response to the constraints of traditional builders.

 Which one is better?